Kevin22888/AkuaEngine/README.md

 ### OpenGL-based rendering and scene system

 The rendering system is built on modern OpenGL, with a lightweight but scalable scene architecture.
 A `Scene` holds `SceneObject`s, which can be either meshes or particle systems.
 Each object is paired with a `Material`, which manages shader bindings and parameters.
 Rendering responsibilities are centralized in the `Renderer` class, which handles OpenGL state management, buffer uploads, and CUDA interop.
 The rest of the application remains decoupled from graphics code.
-This structure follows SOLID principles and lays the groundwork for extending AquaForge into a general-purpose graphics engine.
+This structure follows SOLID principles and lays the groundwork for extending AkuaEngine into a general-purpose graphics engine.

 ## License